Welfare Fraud: What You Need to Know

-- You have not revealed information that affects your eligibility for benefits.
+You have failed to reveal information which affects your eligibility for benefits

 The Department of Social and Health Services (DSHS) asks you

-- to provide information about your family when you apply and
+to provide lots of information about your family when you apply AND

-They usually contact an employer, or a landlord to double-check your home, rent, and who lives in your household.
+They usually contact an employer or a landlord to double-check your residence and rent and who lives in the household.
 They regularly check what wages are reported to your social security number.
-They check the social security numbers of people getting benefits to see if there are new earnings reported to those numbers.
+Example: they continue to check the social security numbers of people getting benefits to see if there are new earnings reported to those numbers.
 They look at state and national computers which may have information about you or your family.
 DSHS will also check whether you are getting child support.
 They check for unreported bank accounts.

-DSHS looks for evidence in the case record that shows your intent.
+DSHS looks for evidence in the case record which shows your intent.
 They will decide it was an intentional overpayment if:

-- You knew what facts or changes to report
+You knew what facts or changes to report AND

-- You knew when to report the changes
+You knew when to report the changes AND

 They may also send a FRED investigator out to gather more facts.

-It is the welfare office's special unit called F.R.E.D.
+The welfare office has a special unit called F.R.E.D.
 (Fraud Early Detection).
-FRED investigates when a welfare office worker believes someone applying for benefits is not being truthful about their situation.
+FRED investigates when a welfare office worker believes someone applying for assistance is not being truthful about their situation.
 They may send an investigator out to your home to interview you or your neighbors.
-They can use the information to cut off your cash, food stamps and medical benefits and to establish an "overpayment" of past benefits.
+The information they gather can be used to cut off your cash, food stamps and medical benefits and to establish an "overpayment" of past benefits.

 If you have been accused of fraud, ask for a copy of your "FRED report."
-Your lawyer should speak with the investigator to find out what s/he concluded, and why.
+Your lawyer should speak with the investigator to find out what s/he concluded and why.
 Sometimes the investigator comes to a conclusion based on false information from a third party.
-Other times they may draw incorrect conclusions.
+Other times they may draw incorrect conclusions from what they see.

 Example: if they see someone else's car parked outside your home, they may conclude that person is living with you.
-It may be that the car has broken down outside your home.
-The owner is leaving it there until they can get it towed.
+It may be that the car has broken down and its owner parked it outside your home.

-You do not have to talk to a FRED investigator.
-Talk first to a lawyer to be sure you are presenting your case clearly;
+You do not have to talk to a FRED investigator (talk first to a lawyer to be sure you present your case clearly); AND

-If the FRED investigator comes to your home, you do not have to him/her in (ask the investigator to come back another time when your representative is there with you) unless s/he has a search warrant;
+If the FRED investigator comes to your home, you do not have to let them in (ask the investigator to come back another time when your representative is present with you) unless the investigator has a search warrant; AND

-They must tell you these rights both verbally and in writing, in the language you speak (this information must be given to adult recipients, not to children);
+You must be told of these rights both verbally and in writing, in the language you speak (this information must be given to adult recipients, not to children); AND

-They cannot deny you benefits just because you refuse to talk to the investigator or let him/her into your home; AND
+DSHS cannot deny you benefits just because you refuse to talk to the investigator or let him into your home; AND

-You have a right to look at your file (and get copies of any papers in it) to see why the FRED referral was made and why the Welfare office thinks you were untruthful.
+You have a right to look at your file (and get copies of any papers in it) to see why DSHS made the FRED referral and why they think you were untruthful.

 If DSHS believes the overpayment happened due to your mistake, they will call it a "household error" and ask you to pay it back.
 If they determine that you provided all the information correctly but they made the mistake, they will call it an "administrative error" or "agency error."

-If you have been accused of an overpayment—getting benefits you were not eligible for—our publication How to Fight an Overpayment of Cash Assistance, Medical Assistance or Food Stamps has information about the different kinds of overpayments.
-Our publication How to Present an Equitable Estoppel Defense at a DSHS Hearing tells how to try to get an overpayment cancelled so that you do not owe anything.
+If you have been accused of an overpayment—getting benefits that you were not eligible for—our publication How to Fight an Overpayment of Cash Assistance, Medical Assistance or Food Stamps has information about the different kinds of overpayments.
+Our publication How to Present an Equitable Estoppel Defense tells how to try to get an overpayment cancelled so that you do not owe anything.